 7 VACCINATION PROGRAMMES AND THE NEED TO CONTINUE FOLLOWING THE PROTECTIVE MEASURES OUTLINED IN THESE GUIDELINES

-The COVID-19 vaccine may not prevent infection but it has been proven significantly to reduce the severity of the illness, lower hospital admissions, and decrease mortality.
-If a diver develops the illness in an environment and situation that limits medical care (e.g. in saturation), it is obvious that the less severe the condition, the better is the likelihood of a positive outcome.
+COVID-19 vaccines may not prevent infection, but they have been proven significantly to reduce the severity of the illness, lower hospital admissions, and decrease mortality.
+If a diver develops the illness in an environment and situation that limits medical care (e.g., in saturation), it is obvious that the less severe the condition, the better is the likelihood of a positive outcome.
 IMCA therefore strongly recommends that offshore divers and diving personnel follow national recommendations for primary vaccinations and booster doses.
 This is also the position of DMAC c.f.
 DMAC Statement on COVID-19 Vaccination and the Offshore Energy Diving Community.

 As with any vaccine, individuals may feel unwell following injection of COVID-19 vaccine.
 It is recommended that personnel should not go to work until they are fully recovered from any post-vaccination symptoms.

 8 RISK ASSESSMENT AND THE DEVELOPMENT OF SAFE WORKING PROCEDURES

 During the COVID-19 pandemic, it is essential that appropriate measures are identified and put in place to minimise the risk of harm from Covid-19 to all persons taking part in company diving projects.
 Diving contractors should ensure that the COVID-19 risk control measures they introduce are properly proceduralised and risk assessed prior to the commencement of diving operations.